grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 # Build a logs data source plugin

 This guide explains how to build a logs data source plugin.

+Data logs are defined as data stored over a period of time in different systems or environments for the purpose of tracking a variety of events.

-Data sources in Grafana supports both metrics and log data.
-The steps to build a logs data source plugin are largely the same as for a metrics data source.
+Grafana data source plugins support both metrics and log data.
+The steps to build a logs data source plugin are largely the same as for a metrics data source, but there are a few differences.

+## Before you begin

 This guide assumes that you're already familiar with how to [Build a data source plugin](/tutorials/build-a-data-source-plugin/) for metrics.
+We recommend that you review this material before continuing.

 ## Add logs support to your data source

 To add logs support to an existing data source, you need to:

-- Enable logs support
+1. Enable logs support
-- Construct the log data
+1. Construct the log data

-- (Optional) Add preferred visualisation type hint to the data frame
+When these steps are done, then you can improve the user experience with one or more optional features.

-### Enable logs support
+### Step 1: Enable logs support

 Tell Grafana that your data source plugin can return log data, by adding `"logs": true` to the [plugin.json]({{< relref "metadata/" >}}) file.